-You’ve probably already noticed there’s a lot happening on GitHub at 18F.
+You’ve probably already noticed there’s a lot happening on GitHub at TTS.
 That’s because it’s so useful!
 In fact, it’s very likely you’ll interact with GitHub in some way, even if you’re not writing code.
-The remainder of this post will help you get you squared away with creating your GitHub account and setting up some basic stuff, and will show you some of the ways you might use GitHub, even if it’s not committing code.
+The remainder of this post will help you get squared away with creating your GitHub account, setting up some basic stuff, and will show you some of the ways you might use GitHub, even if it’s not committing code.

 1. Set up your account

 If you’re a developer, you might have very strong feelings about The Right Way to Use Git, but TTS doesn’t (yet) have One Way of Using Git, so ask your teammates how they work with GitHub.